UALR gets $3M in Windgate Foundation grants to support art, education

 "These three grants from the Windgate Foundation will go a long way to support art education and outreach programs in our community," said Chancellor Christina Drale.

-UALR Children International, in its 27th year, serves approximately 2,100 children and youths in central Arkansas through school- and community-based programs, including after-school and summer programming, cooking classes, emergency food assistance and college preparation and career training.
+UALR Children International, in its 27th year, serves about 2,100 children and young people in central Arkansas through school- and community-based programs, including after-school and summer programming, cooking classes, emergency food assistance and college preparation and career training.

 The first $1.5 million to UALR Children International will create an endowed fund to cover operational expenses; the remaining $60,000 is a bridge grant to use in the following year.